 AOByte Works with eLabNext to Streamline Custom Add-On Development

-BOSTON, MA, UNITED STATES, September 4, 2024 /EINPresswire.com/ -- Today, eLabNext, a company that provides digital solutions for the collection, management, and analysis of laboratory information, announced a new collaboration with AOByte, an end-to-end software development service provider.
+BOSTON, Sept.
+05, 2024 (GLOBE NEWSWIRE) -- Today, eLabNext, a company that provides digital solutions for the collection, management, and analysis of laboratory information, announced a new collaboration with AOByte, an end-to-end software development service provider.
 The collaboration between eLabNext and AOByte’s specialized software development tools empowers developers to create both simple and complex add-ons, enhancing the functionality of the digital lab platform for all eLabNext users.

 The cooperation between the firms will enable eLabNext to rapidly expand its Add-On Marketplace, which will allow users to integrate third-party software, including Dropbox, Microsoft Office, Slack, Jupyter Notebook, Google Drive, Thermo Fisher Scientific, Eppendorf, Elemental Machines, and many more solutions into their dashboards.
 These additions will enable researchers in a variety of scientific disciplines to further streamline their everyday laboratory operations.